leighmacdonald/bd/docs/DEVEL.md

 To build, you'll need to install the prerequisite libraries first.
 Node/yarn are both required on all platforms.

+## Environment Differences

+When the binary is built with the `release` tag enabled `go build -tags release`, frontend assets are embedded into the binary using `embed.FS`.
+This has the additional benefit of simplifying the creation of verifiable builds.

+Assets are otherwise served from the same source directory `internal/assets/dist` which is useful for development, like when running `make watch`, so that recompiling the binary on frontend changes is not necessary.

 ## Install OS Dependencies

 - Linux (debian/ubuntu)